btcpayserver/btcpayserver-doc/docs/LocalDevelopment.md

 ## Build configuration

 A build configuration defines how to build BTCPay Server.
-For example, Whether to include some source files, whether to optimize for debugging or performance.
+For example, whether to include some source files, whether to optimize for debugging or performance.

 There are several build configurations:
 * `Debug`